Acupuncture can successfully treat shoulder pain

 Fortunately, acupuncture can offer immediate relief of painful symptoms.
 With a few treatment sessions we can reach the root causes of the pain and provide long term relief.

+What causes Shoulder Pain?
 The shoulder is prone to injury due its structure and function.
 As a ball and socket joint, there is more mobility, therefore more chance for injury.

 Key structures around the shoulder include the biceps tendon, and the rotator cuff muscles (the Supraspinatus, Infraspinatus, Teres Minor, Subscapularis) which help to move and stabilize the shoulder 2.
 Without these structures, the arm would dislocate out of the socket.